AbdullahBakir97/Barber-Salon/README.md

 ## 👤 Owner Management Suite

 Centralized control for salon owners, enhanced with HTMX for seamless and dynamic management of appointments, barbers, gallery items, reviews, and more.
-- Handle appointments, barbers, gallery items, and reviews from a unified dashboard.
+- Handle appointments, barbers, gallery items, products, and reviews from a unified dashboard.
 - Empower your business with comprehensive owner oversight and control.

 ## 💰 Pricing Management